MQTT Mocking

 Section titled “mqtt publish”Publish a message to an MQTT topic:

-# Publish from filemockd mqtt publish sensors/config @config.jsonFlags:
+# Publish from filemockd mqtt publish localhost:1883 sensors/config @config.jsonFlags:

 | Flag | Description |